Payrails SDK

 Your backend should call the Initialize a client SDK endpoint.
 You simply forward the response to SDK.

-Once your SDK is initialized, it is now allowed to interact directly with Payrails from your client.
+Once your SDK is initialized, it can interact directly with Payrails from your client.

 Example authorization flow